openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

     *   Reset the default locale, if it was changed during the action.

-    Note that jtreg cannot close any files that may have been left open;
+    Note that jtreg cannot close any files or sockets that may have been left open;
     that is the responsibility of the test itself.
 Any other significant global state that is modified during the course of an action is also the responsibity of the test to clean up.